xyproto/fortunecraft/README.md

 # fortune9000

-Output fortunes by using Ollama and the [`tinydolphin`](https://ollama.com/library/tinydolphin) model.
+Output fortunes by using Ollama and the [`gemma2:2b`](https://ollama.com/library/gemma2) model.

-`fortune9000` has a wider variety and more innovative fortunes than the good old `fortune` program, but the quality is all over the place.
+`fortune9000` has a different selection of fortunes from the good old `fortune` program.

 ### Requirements